 Lose your card?

-- Not to worry!
-The SUBE website can cancel your card and you can then find your closest SUBE center to get a new card issued.
+- The SUBE website can cancel your card and you can then find your closest SUBE center to get a new card issued.
 Of course, you need to be registered first, so make sure to create an account and load your SUBE card number.

 Create your SUBE Account